How to create a query module in Python

 Developing a module

-These steps are the same for every type of MAGE installation: Docker Hub, Docker build and Build from source on Linux.
+These steps are the same for all MAGE installation options (Docker Hub, Docker build and Build from source on Linux).

 Position yourself in the MAGE repository you cloned earlier.
 Specifically,

 python subdirectory and create a new file named

 For coding the query module, we’ll use the

 API including the key graph data structures:

 Here's the code for the random walk algorithm:

 ) -> mgp.Record(path=mgp.Path):